microsoft/azure-health-data-services-toolkit/docs/concepts.md

 ## Clients

-This SDK has a built-in REST client (called `RestRequest`) which abstracts the logic for a resilient client needed for REST requests for cloud services.
+This toolkit has a built-in REST client (called `RestRequest`) which abstracts the logic for a resilient client needed for REST requests for cloud services.
 This client is used for bindings in a pipeline, but this client is also useful for calling the FHIR Service (or external REST services) inside of filters to gather additional information needed for a custom operation.

 The `RestRequestBuilder` class is also available for an easy, builder style creation of a `RestRequest` client.
 See [RestBinding.cs](/src/DataServices/Bindings/RestBinding.cs) for an example of how this is used.